kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 }
 {% endhighlight %}

-So this approach is either non-idiomatic, impractical, or both.
-It's a good reminder that - in the Go community - it's often preferable to write code for your specific purposes than to try to make a one-size-fits-all solution.
+So the various forms of writing higher-order functions wind up being non-idiomatic, impractical, or both.
+Go simply is not a functional language.

 [github-go-promise]: https://github.com/chebyrash/promise